DevasishY/VRtrack/README.md

 ## Publication
-If you use this software in your research, please cite this publication:
+If you use this software in your research, please cite these publications:

 ```
 @InProceedings{meinhardt2021trackformer,